arunim1/3d-thread-art/README.md

 # 3D Computational Thread Art

+I accidentally spent a night on this, realized I was making a silly error, and then fixed it about a week later.
+Currently very much in a proof-of-concept stage, but I'll fix it and add to it in March, probably.

 I decided to not sleep and instead try to make this work since it seemed easy oops.
 - [x] Circular -> rectangular boundary
-- [x] Rectangular -> parallelogram (arb. lin. transform(rectangle))
+- [x] Rectangular -> parallelogram (arbitrary lin transform(rectangle))
-  - [ ] Still have to fix cropping errors (the image being optimized is a cropped version of the original, depending on the transform)
-  - [ ] Still have to fix the fact that the image is not centered in the parallelogram
 - [x] Make gen_hooks create three (3) axes instead of two (2), and then project them using our favorite, Euler angles, into a 2D plane.
 Then optimize as usual.
   - [x] extremely poor performance, not sure why.
-  - [ ] also not cropped properly, but that'll be fixed when the above is fixed.
+  - [ ] crop and center image
-  - [ ] yet to do euler angles
+  - [ ] random transform -> euler angles
+  - [ ] translate output in terms of hooks such that I can do a 3D plot
+  - [ ] 2-in-1 extension

 I realized the silly error I was making, now it works!
 See example image below, you can actually tell what it is!